abdulrazeg/abdul.github.io/README.md

 # abdul.github.io
 [Google](https://abdulrazeg.github.io//)

-### *emphasis* this website is about the different type of sports played aound the world. some that are common and some that are rare.
+### _this website is about the different type of sports played aound the world. some that are common and some that are rare._

 ### currently the webpage blog has three different type of sports so far: